 Parrot Pilgrimage: A Journey from Stranger to Belonging

 We began our Parrot Pilgrimage on Ometepe Island, Nicaragua in December 2025 as strangers to one another.
-We had 20 nonresident pilgrims who came from many different regions, but when we left the island to go home, we all returned to the same place – to our home planet Earth, which we came to understand we steadfastly belonged to, as do all other beings.
+We had 20 nonresident pilgrims who came from many different regions, but when we left the island to go home, we all returned to the same place – to our home planet Earth, which we came to understand we steadfastly belong to, as do all other beings.

 Does this seem like a big ask of parrot pilgrims and of each other?